dkbrea/Firebase/docs/blueprint.md

-# **App Name**: Pocket Ledger
+# **App Name**: FinView

 ## Core Features:

-- Expense Charting: Visualize the distribution of expenses over user defined categories.
-- Category Definition: Allow user to manually define expense categories
-- AI Expense Suggestion: AI-powered tool to suggest the right expense categories to the user.
-- Bank Transaction Sync: Allow user to connect bank account via Plaid integration to retrieve transaction details.
-Note that this should not store transaction details.
-- User Authentication: Securely manage user authentication to protect financial data.
+- Dashboard View: Display a dashboard with key financial metrics such as total balance, spending overview, and savings plans.
+- Interactive Charts: Show income and expenses over time with a bar chart.
+Overlaid expenses and income enable quick comparisons.
+- Transaction History: Present a detailed list of recent transactions with dates, amounts, and status indicators.
+- Smart Categorization: Automatically categorize transactions (e.g., food, shopping) using an AI tool.
+- Predictive Analysis: Predict future spending and suggest savings plans based on past financial data, acting as an AI financial advisor.

 ## Style Guidelines:

-- Primary color: Deep violet (#7957D6) to convey sophistication and modernity.
-Violet is a non-traditional but related alternative to colors more commonly associated with finances, like green or blue.
-It's also less visually similar to common colors like red (for debt) or black (for accounting).
+- Primary color: Calm and trustworthy blue (#6699CC) to promote a sense of financial stability.
-- Background color: Light violet (#F2EEFD) to create a calming and uncluttered backdrop that lets the primary and accent colors pop.
+- Background color: Light, desaturated blue (#F0F8FF) to provide a clean and unobtrusive backdrop.
-- Accent color: Indigo (#4B0082) will direct user attention towards key elements and interactive components.
-This hue resides to the left of violet on the color wheel and has similar connotations of depth and regality.
+- Accent color: Muted teal (#70A494) to highlight key interactive elements and data points.
-- Clean and modern sans-serif font for readability and a tech-forward feel.
+- Clean, sans-serif font for all text elements.
-- Minimalist line icons to represent expense categories and actions.
+- Consistent use of line icons to represent different categories and actions.
-- Simple, intuitive layout with a focus on data visualization.
-Important actions should be readily accessible.
+- Card-based layout with subtle shadows to create depth and organization.
+- Smooth transitions and loading animations to improve user experience.